stevenwchien/csml-iw-rrp/README.md

 - [tqdm](https://github.com/tqdm/tqdm) 4.46.0
 - [tabulate](https://pypi.org/project/tabulate/) 0.8.7

 Development was done on a MAC OSX.
 However all model training and testing were done on Ubuntu 16.04 LTS.
 This was running as a VM on a Google Cloud Compute instance (n1-standard-2 (2 vCPUs, 7.5 GB memory)) with a Tesla K80 GPU attached.
 The above dependencies/versions do work for both operating systems, but python 3.7 had to be specifically installed onto the VM.
+Both the training and testing script should work without modification on either a CPU and a GPU.
+They are set up to automatically detect and use a GPU if one is available.

 ## Data